AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 Next Steps

 Start with one thing from this article.
 Just one.
 Maybe it's the Full Job Audit exercise.
 Maybe it's setting a 30-minute learning budget.
 Maybe it's having an honest conversation with your manager or a trusted colleague.
 You don't need to solve AI workplace anxiety today.
 You just need to take one step that isn't driven by panic.
+And if you're a student about to enter the workforce, know that the same principles apply — building judgment and human skills now gives you a foundation AI can't replicate.

 The workers who will thrive aren't the ones who know the most about AI.
 They're the ones who manage their anxiety well enough to think clearly, learn steadily, and stay engaged instead of shutting down.
 That can be you.